Nuisance neighbours and social problems affect house values

 Researching locally sold prices could pay dividends

-Buyers should check ‘house prices sold’ in the UK through sites such as zoopla.co.uk, and it may also be worth conducting some anecdotal research on the Internet.
+Buyers should check ‘how much houses in the UK have sold for through sites such as zoopla.co.uk, and it may also be worth conducting some anecdotal research on the Internet.
 Many anti-social behaviour complaints make the news and official court reports, and such cases could warn you of problem areas before it’s too late.
-For sellers, it is vital that they make a full disclosure of nuisance neighbours and social issues otherwise, a costly legal battle could result.
+For sellers, it is vital that they make full disclosure of nuisance neighbours and social issues; otherwise, a costly legal battle could result.

 Unfortunately, it seems that house prices in the UK inextricably link to crime rates, anti-social behaviour and nuisance neighbours.
 Due diligence, careful research and the help of property experts are therefore essential in protecting your financial interests – whether you are buying or selling a property in the UK.